BIOLOGY FOR LIFE

 Stacked-bar Chart:

-You created a stacked bar chart because you have levels of manipulation and a qualitative responding variable.
-The Chi-Square Goodness of Fit test of tells you if a difference exists between your observed counts and the counts you would expect if there were no relationship at all in the population.
+A stacked bar chart should be created when there are levels of manipulation and a qualitative responding variable.
+The Chi-Square Test for Independence determines if a difference exists between observed counts and the counts that would be expected if there were no relationship at all between the variables in the population.
+This test compares observed frequencies in a contingency table to expected frequencies that would occur if the variables were completely independent.

 Picture